asavin/alexsavin.me/src/documents/eng/posts/2016-03-21-using-revolut-and-mondo-in-usa.html.md

 #### Some conclusions

 Depending on the location you might not even need too much cash nowadays.
 For cashless transactions both Revolut and Mondo are quite excellent.
 Just remember to PIN activate both of them (I assume Mondo will require the same procedure).
 For cash however ATM:s will impose a withdrawal fee, which will variate from anything between $1.50 to $6.
 Also never go with the ATM:s proposal to use their conversion rate.
 It's a trap.

+***UPDATE 22.3.2016:*** Mondo pinged me and said they don't require you to PIN activate card when travelling.